mouseless/baked/docs/features/coding-style.md

 ## Guid Id As Identity

-Configures mapping configuration to use the property `Id` with `Guid` type as identity for a persistant transient
+Configures mapping configuration to use the property named `Id` with `Guid` type as identity for a persistant transient

 ```csharp
 c => c.GuidIdAsIdentity()